KikiBerg/Kikicodes/README.md

 ### Colour Scheme

-As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.
-Red and green  are very typical colours in traditional British public houses, with the red & green used for upholstery.
+As I make use of background images for 3 out of 4 pages, I wanted to keep the colour scheme used on the site coherent and straightforward so as to not overwhelm users.
+Green and yellow are typical colours we associate with nature and outdoors and as I wanted to present myself and my interests I used relevant colors.

-In my css file I have used variables to declare colours, and then used these throughout the css file.
-I was recently introduced to this method during a hackathon - it is a useful convention to use as it allows you to alter the colour throughout the website if you decide to update a colour, by changing the colour once in the variable.

 * I have used `#FFFCC9` & `#40513B` as the primary and secondary colours used for the sites text.
 * I have used `#FFFEF7` as the overlay used over the sites background image.